somethingreallycool123/CodeMate/README.md

 %analyze_code: Analyze and build context from your notebook’s code.
 %generate_code: Generate new code based on the current context.
 %%debug_cell: Debug a cell with AI assistance.
+%set_code_theme: Change the background theme of the code solutions.
+%set_persona: Change the LLM behaviour to various types including but not limited to detailed, consise, beginnerfriendly etc.
 ```
+To understand each individual magic command functionality and operations, see [Magic function Documentation].

 ## Example Usage
 Set up OpenAI as the provider: